-Of the 12 studies, five reported that the OG instruction was more effective than were comparison or control interventions for all measured outcomes, four that the OG instruction was more effective for at least one (but not all) outcomes in comparison to other interventions, two that the alternate instruction was more effective than the OG instruction, and one reported no significant differences once variables were included.
+Five of the 12 studies reported that the OG instruction was more effective than the control interventions for all measured outcomes.
+Four reported that the OG instruction was more effective for at least one (but not all) outcome than other interventions.
+Two reported that the alternate instruction was more effective than the OG instruction and found no significant differences once variables were included.

 The largest effects were reported for word attack or nonword reading outcomes, with a mean effect size of .82, and comprehension outcomes, with a mean effect size of .76.
 Other mean effect sizes were in the small to medium range.

-Stevens et al. (2021) conducted a meta-analysis to examine the effects of OG reading interventions on the reading outcomes of students with or at risk for word-level reading disabilities (WLRD).
+Stevens and colleagues (2021) conducted a meta-analysis to examine the effects of OG reading interventions on the reading outcomes of students with or at risk for word-level reading disabilities (WLRD).
 The purpose of a meta-analysis is to systematically combine and analyze data from published research studies to understand what that body of research says about a particular question.

-The findings of Stevens and his colleagues’ meta-analysis suggest that OG reading interventions do not statistically significantly improve foundational skill outcomes (i.e., phonological awareness, phonics, fluency, spelling), although the mean effect size was in favor of OG-based approaches.
-Similarly, there were no significant differences for vocabulary and comprehension outcomes with or at risk for WLRD.
+The findings of Stevens et al.’s meta-analysis suggest that OG reading interventions do not statistically significantly improve foundational skill outcomes (i.e., phonological awareness, phonics, fluency, spelling).
+However, the mean effect size was in favor of OG-based approaches.
+Similarly, there were no significant differences in vocabulary and comprehension outcomes for students with or at risk for WLRD.